cacti23/cacti23/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🔭  I’m currently working on Angular and Node.js
+- 👯  Would love to collaborate on anything related to Web
+- 🌱  On a never-ending quest of learning
 - 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.
 - 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.